int19h/jbomohi/dict/su'ai/comments.md

 That's why "mi .o do" is the same as "mi ce do su'ai .o" "mi ce do su'ai .o broda" would show this example better.

+## 2014-12-27T18:30:38Z — durka42 (comment 1554, in reply to 1552)

+Re: Interaction with Modals and Connectives

+Oh yes, I see.
+Still I'm not sure it would be worth it to change the grammar to make this work.
+For example

+"broda be mi je brode" would change from "(broda be mi) je (brode)" to "broda be (mi je broda)"

+(in experimental grmmar) and that would be weird.